hestela/ham_net_manager/README.md

 - Switch Database (switch to previously setup net)
 - Save Database As (to export sqlite database to a new location)
 - Remove current database (to remove current net from history and optionally delete sqlite database file)
+- Cloud Sync (Push to Cloud, Pull from Cloud, Sync Settings)
 <img src="screenshots/navigation.webp" width="350" />

+### Cloud Sync
+Ham Net Manager supports optional cloud sync via a self-hosted [Cloudflare Worker](https://workers.cloudflare.com/) and [Cloudflare D1](https://developers.cloudflare.com/d1/) (serverless SQLite).
+This is useful when multiple operators share a net — one person pushes after the net ends, others pull the latest data before the next session.

+Key behaviours:
+- **Auto-pull on launch**: if sync is configured and you have no pending local changes, the app pulls the latest data silently in the background when you open a database.
+- **Pending changes banner**: if you close the app without pushing, a reminder banner appears on the next launch.
+- **Exit prompt**: closing the app with unsynced changes prompts you to sync before exiting.
+- **Conflict detection**: if another device has pushed since your last sync, you are warned before your push can overwrite their work.
+- Free on Cloudflare's free tier (100k requests/day, 5 GB storage).

+See **[docs/CLOUD_SYNC.md](docs/CLOUD_SYNC.md)** for full setup instructions.

 ### Switch Database/Net
 <img src="screenshots/switch-net.webp" width="350" />